-In Australia many people with bleeding disorders acquired hepatitis C from blood products such as clotting factor treatment products or blood transfusions before 1993.
+Hepatitis C has had a profound effect on our community.
+In Australia many people with bleeding disorders acquired hepatitis C from their plasma-derived clotting factor treatment products or other blood products before 1993.
 Several safety measures were introduced by 1993 and the risk of bloodborne viruses from plasma-derived clotting factor products in Australia is now considered to be extremely low.
 But many people in our community live on with the consequences of those early infections.

 Has your liver recovered from hep C?